neoremind/fluent-validator/README.md

                 .on(company, new CompanyCustomValidator())
                 .doValidate().result(toSimple());

-### 3.2 FluentHibernateValidator can be a replacement
+### 3.3 Use group and group sequence

-Usually `FluentHibernateValidator` is the same as `FluentValidator`.
-But in case if one wants to do annotation-based validation by using [Grouping constraints](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#chapter-groups), FluentHibernateValidator is here to help, `checkAll()` method takes a var-arg argument groups.
+In case if one wants to do annotation-based validation by using [Grouping constraints](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#chapter-groups), FluentValidator is also capable, `checkAll()` method takes a var-arg argument groups.

 In the above example of Company class, since no group is specified for any annotation, the default group javax.validation.groups.Default is assumed.